 All of these converted packages only increase the chance of the software not functioning properly, so do this at your own risk.
 If there is no available .deb substitute, then compiling the source code on your machine might be a better choice when possible.

-If you use one of our Ubuntu Hosting plans, you don’t have to search for .deb packages or convert RPM packages yourself – you can simply ask our expert Linux admins to find and install these packages onto your VPS for you.
+If you use one of our Ubuntu Hosting plans, you don’t have to search for .deb packages or convert RPM packages yourself – you can simply ask our expert tech support to find and install these packages onto your VPS with for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on how to install RPM packages on Ubuntu, please share it with your friends on the social networks using the buttons on the left, or simply leave a reply below.
 Thanks.